dosimple/workspace.vim/readme.md

 ## changes compare to original

--Open existing buffer switch to that buffer.
+-Open existing buffer switch to that tab/buffer.
 -Move tab between working spaces.
 -C-^ move to that tab/buffer